lammps/lammps/doc/src/pair_pace.rst

 not set in the pair_style or pair_coeff command; they are specified in the ACE file.

-The pair_style *mliap* may be followed by an optional keyword *product* or *recursive*, which determines which of two algorithms is used for the calculation of basis functions and derivatives.
+The pair_style *pace* command may be followed by an optional keyword *product* or *recursive*, which determines which of two algorithms is used for the calculation of basis functions and derivatives.
 The default is *recursive*.

 See the :doc:`pair_coeff <pair_coeff>` doc page for alternate ways